aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 the AS may decide a recovery code is required, for example if it is known that the user has lost their other MFA options.

-QUESTION: what is expected of the client if the challenge is "recvery code"?
-Should there be an optional parameter directing the user to an interactive flow for recovery?
-Can the AS signal information about the recovery flow (e.g. request a specific recovery code - mothers maiden name for instance)?

 ### Redirect Challenge {#redirect-challenge}